rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 ### Resource model

+The Resource Model is the set of available Nodes that RunDeck can dispatch commands to, and their associated metadata.
+Each RunDeck Project has its own Resource Model.

 The initial resource model will contain information just about the RunDeck server host and is useful just for running local commands on the RunDeck server.